 What do we teach, what will you learn?

-Whichever Brushstroke makerup course you choose, you’ll learn more than the essentials.
-Our BTEC and ITEC courses, for example, will gain you recognisable qualifications.
-The longer courses will equip you to start work as a make-up artist.
+Whichever Brushstroke makeup course you choose, you’ll learn more than the essentials.
+Our BTEC and ITEC courses in makeup, for example, will gain you recognisable qualifications.
+The longer courses will equip you to start work as a makeup artist.